 Hiking?
 Check.
 Iconic haystack rock perfect for a sunset Instagram photo of your dog?
 Of course.
-Dog-friendly brewery pouring delicious pints?
+Pet friendly Oregon Coast brewery pouring delicious pints?
 Absolutely.
 Giant sand dune to hike up and sprint down?
 Most definitely.

 Hike or run along the beach through Cape Kiwanda Natural Area and Bob Straub State Park to the tip of Nestucca Spit.
-Stop to inspect some tide pools or peer into the sea in search of the dory boats that bring in the catch of the day.
-Finish strong and hike to the top of the Cape Kiwanda sand dune for an expansive view of the village and the coastline.
+Stop to inspect some tide pools or try to spot the dory boats that bring in the catch of the day.
+Finish strong with a hike up Cape Kiwanda sand dune.
+The expansive view of the village and the coastline are definitely worth the effort.
 Then race your dog to the bottom for a real thrill!

-Quench your appetite and thirst at Pelican Brewing, one of the most iconic breweries in Oregon, where you can sit outside with your pup and enjoy the views of haystack rock and the Pacific Ocean.
+Quench your appetite and thirst at Pelican Brewing, one of the most iconic breweries in Oregon.
+Here you can sit outside with your pup and enjoy the views of haystack rock and the Pacific Ocean.
 Go during an off-time, as waits for a table can be extensive during high season.
-If you like Mexican, don’t miss Ben & Jeff’s, where tacos and burritos can be enjoyed on the patio or taken to go and savored on the beach.
+If you like Mexican food, don’t miss Ben & Jeff’s, where tacos and burritos can be enjoyed on the patio or taken to go and savored on the beach.

 Plenty of camping options exist in Pacific City, including Bob Straub State Park and Cape Kiwanda Natural Area.
 Otherwise opt for the Surf & Sand Inn, an affordable accommodation located within walking distance to the beach, dining, and the Nestucca River.

-Now that you have a few ideas of how to spend a few pet-friendly days on the Oregon Coast, get out your calendar and pick a time to visit!
-Tip: If you can, try and schedule your vacation during the middle of the week in the summer, or in September when the crowds thin out.
+With these ideas for your pet friendly Oregon Coast road trip, pick a time to visit!
+Tip: Schedule your vacation during the middle of the week in the summer.
+Or wait until September when the crowds thin out.